TGFD-Project/TGFD/README.md

 We used `Dataset/synthetic/social-network.xml` as parameters to gMark.

-<h4 id="231-synthetic-tgfds">2.3.1 Synthetic TGFDs</h4>
+<h4 id="331-synthetic-tgfds">3.3.1 Synthetic TGFDs</h4>

-We  defined a core set of TGFDs specified in these files `/samplePatterns/synthetic` using real life domain knowledge.
+We mined a set of TGFDs specified in these files `/samplePatterns/synthetic` using real life domain knowledge.

-The core set of TGFDs were defined based on the following vertices and edges as an active set.
+We used the following subset of the vertices, edges, and attributes as an active set in the Synthetic dataset to mine TGFDs.

 **Vertices:**